New goals and New Year's Resolutions

 But taking a strengths-based approach is an amazing way to work and live.
 It offers you opportunity to be at your best on a regular basis.

-Click on the “How can I identify my strengths?” heading in the box to the left, and you’ll find a link to an article where I explain some easy ways to identify your strengths.
+Click on the “How can I identify my strengths?” heading in the box, and you’ll find a link to an article where I explain some easy ways to identify your strengths.

 It’s worth re-visiting your strengths on a regular basis, as they can change over time, based on the ones you play with, and your context.
 I like to check in a couple of times a year, although a different frequency might work better for you.

-After you’ve identified your key strengths, you can select one or two to play with this year.
+After you’ve read this article and identified your key strengths, you can select one or two to play with and learn more about.

 I use the term “play with” because we can get way too serious if we’re always “working on” things.
 I like the idea of being playful, of using our creativity to come up with new approaches.
 In play, we shift from a focus on rules to a focus on possibilities.
 We can learn to hold things lightly, rather than clutching tightly to the unhelpful success/failure binary.
 And the best bit is that the more we play, the more we develop our capability, leading to mastery.